weiya711/sam-artifact/README.md

     ```
     - where `NNZ` is the number of nonzeros for each matrix (and point plotted in Figure 15). `NNZ` can be values [5000, 10000, 25000, or 50000]
     - where `DIMSIZE` is the dense dimension size for each matrix (and point plotted in Figure 15). `DIMSIZE` can be values (TODO, list all the dense dimensions sizes).
+    - This script runs with gold checks on by default.
     - *NOTE:* This script may take anywhere from 20 minutes (for NNZ=5000, DIMSIZE=1024) to 17 hours (NNZ=50000, DIMSIZE=15720) to compute

   - The following is true for the above 3 scripts:
-    - The scripts generate a directory called `tiles` with the pre-tiled matrix for the current test and then creates a directory called `memory_model_out` with the output.
+    - The scripts generate a directory called `tiles` with the pre-tiled matrix for the current test
-      - Inside this directory a json and csv file are created for each `NNZ_DIMSIZE` matrix
+    - The scripts create a directory called `memory_model_out` with a json and csv file for each experiment (`NNZ_DIMSIZE` matrix)
-    - All csvs in `memory_model_out` are then aggregated into a single final csv called `matmul_ikj_tile_pipeline_final.csv under the `sam/` directory
+    - All csvs in `memory_model_out` are then aggregated into a single final csv called `matmul_ikj_tile_pipeline_final.csv in the same directory
     - The data in `memory_model_out` will not be deleted unless you run the following clean command.
-This means that running `few_points_memory_model_runner.sh` can be combined with `singel_point_memory_model_runner.sh` to aggregate more experiments into the final `matmul_ikj_tile_pipeline_final.csv`.
+This means that running `few_points_memory_model_runner.sh` can be combined with `single_point_memory_model_runner.sh` to aggregate more experiments into the final `matmul_ikj_tile_pipeline_final.csv`.
+    - Running the below command removes all collateral directories (`tiles/`, `memory_model_out/`, and `extensor_mtx/`) created from this section, which means running the below command will stop accumulating experiments into the final `matmul_ikj_tile_pipeline_final.csv`.
       ```
       ./scripts/clean_memory_model.sh
       ```
-      which removes the `tiles/`, `memory_model_out/`, and `extensor_mtx/` directories.
-This means that running

-- Once all desired points are run and stored in to matmul_ikj_tile_pipeline_final.csv, run a plotting script to generate (the full/partial) Figure 15 on page 12 as a PNG.
+- Once all desired points are run and stored in to `matmul_ikj_tile_pipeline_final.csv`, run a plotting script to generate (the full/partial) Figure 15 on page 12 as a PNG.
   ```
   python ./scripts/plot_memory_model.py memory_model_out/matmul_ikj_tile_pipeline_final.csv memory_model_plot.png
   ```